Skip to sub navigation Skip to main content

 IP Audit Plus

 An audit allows you to gain a clearer picture of your intellectual property (IP) assets, so you can manage your own IP and develop an effective plan to grow your business safely.
 It is particularly relevant for businesses identified as having potential to grow.
-You can access a grant worth up to £2500 which is available when you apply for an IP audit, worth £3000.
+You can access a grant worth up to £2500, which is available when you apply for an IP audit worth £3000.

 Intellectual Property Office (IPO)

-The Intellectual Property Office (IPO) can help with patent applications, IP business events, examples of IP case studies, valuing IP, licensing and much more.
+The Intellectual Property Office (IPO) can help with patent applications, IP business events, examples of IP case studies, valuing IP, licensing, and much more.

-Intellectual Property attaches
+Intellectual Property attachés

-Intellectual property specialist attaches can provide advice on protecting a business’s rights in key international markets.
+Intellectual property specialist attachés can provide advice on protecting a business’s rights in key international markets.

 British Library Business and Intellectual Property Centre

-The British Library business and intellectual property centre provides entrepreneurs and SMEs with free access to databases, market research, journals, directories and reports worth thousands of pounds.
-There is a programme of free and low cost events and workshops on a range of topics including business planning, marketing, and intellectual property.
+The British Library Business and Intellectual Property Centre provides entrepreneurs and SMEs with free access to databases, market research, journals, directories, and reports worth thousands of pounds.
+There is a programme of free and low-cost events and workshops on a range of topics, including business planning, marketing, and intellectual property.

 Patent Box